Irma Ravkic, Assistant Professor of Computer Science

 BSc, Electrical Engineering, Tuzla, Bosnia and Herzegovina

 Professor Irma Ravkic did her bachelor studies in the field of Electrical Engineering where she discovered her passion for software engineering and complex problem solving.
-After her graduation, she got a European Union funded scholarship to obtain the Master of Artificial ntelligence in Belgim (University of Leuven) in 2011.
-Afterwards she embarks on a research endeavour in the field of artificial intelligence / machine learning and receives her PhD in 2016.
+After her graduation, she got a European Union funded scholarship to obtain the Master of Artificial Intelligence in Belgim (University of Leuven) in 2011.
+Afterwards she embarks on a research endeavor in the field of artificial intelligence / machine learning and receives her PhD in 2016.

 A Personal Note: